ForkbombEu/avdctl/pkg/avdmanager/README.md

 Use this for automated golden creation without manual configuration.

+**Note**: If Prewarm times out but the emulator log shows "Boot completed", the emulator likely booted successfully but ADB lost connection.
+In this case, the userdata file was created and you can still save the golden image manually with `SaveGolden()`.
+The library will automatically detect this and save the golden even if ADB timed out.

 #### BakeAPK

 Create a clone, boot it, install APKs, then export as a new golden: